Memphis vs. Villanova College Basketball Predictions & Picks - November 24

 Memphis Performance Insights

-- The Tigers average 82.2 points per game (67th in college basketball) while allowing 70.6 per outing (180th in college basketball).
-They have a +58 scoring differential overall and outscore opponents by 11.6 points per game.

 - The 32.6 rebounds per game Memphis averages rank 221st in college basketball.
-Its opponents grab 33.6 per contest.
+Its opponents record 33.6 per outing.

-- The Tigers rank 131st in college basketball by averaging 97.6 points per 100 possessions on offense, and defensively are 98th in college basketball, allowing 83.8 points per 100 possessions.
+- The Tigers' 97.6 points per 100 possessions on offense rank 131st in college basketball, and the 83.8 points they allow per 100 possessions rank 98th in college basketball.

-- Memphis has committed 13.6 turnovers per game (284th in college basketball action), 1.4 fewer than the 15 it forces on average (55th in college basketball).
+- Memphis wins the turnover battle by 1.4 per game, committing 13.6 (284th in college basketball) while its opponents average 15.

+- The Wildcats' +84 scoring differential (outscoring opponents by 14 points per game) is a result of putting up 78.3 points per game (130th in college basketball) while allowing 64.3 per contest (70th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.